gopal-sakshi/testing_backend/oo_javascript/1_basics/readMe.md

 # json thingy
-- use for of            // use it safely for arrays, strings... for Objects ---> use Object.entries
+- use for of            // use it safely for arrays, strings, Objects... for Objects ---> use Object.entries
 - dont use for in